-Dem debate shifts from Phoenix to DC due to virus concerns
+Debate moves from Phoenix to DC over coronavirus concerns

 The debate will be the first one-on-one contest between Biden and Sanders.

-Coronavirus has already disrupted other aspects of the presidential campaign, with the Democratic contenders and President Donald Trump canceling rallies on the advice of public health officials who have cautioned against people attending large events.
+The coronavirus has already disrupted other aspects of the presidential campaign, with the Democratic contenders and President Donald Trump canceling rallies on the advice of public health officials who have cautioned against people attending large events.